 Regions of the Underworld

 Greek mythology has several different variations of where the different regions of the Underworld were, and what they looked like.
 It is generally accepted that the first part of the Underworld the shades saw was the banks of the river Styx or Acheron.

-Once the newly deceased had been ferried across the River Styx (or the Acheron), by the Ferryman Charon, they needed to be judged.
+Once the newly deceased had been ferried across the River Styx (or the Acheron), by the Ferryman Charon, The Solemn Ferryman of the Underworld, they needed to be judged.
 Three sons of Zeus, Minos, Rhadamanthus, and Aeacus, were the judges of the dead.
 Sources differ as to where the souls of the dead were judged, with some mentioning the Plains of Judgment or the palace of Hades.

 The first region of the Underworld the shades would see was the Asphodel Meadows.
 As the shades made their way deeper into the Underworld, they saw two pools, one was connected to the river Lethe, and another was the pool of Mnemosyne or memory.

-The majority of mortals would drink from the Lethe to remove the memories of their former life, and those who had been initiated into the Ancient Greek mysteries would drink from the pool of memory.
+The majority of mortals would drink from the Lethe to remove the memories of their former life.
+However, those who had been initiated into the Ancient Greek mysteries would drink from the pool of memory.